 The next major expense is accommodation, and this is often as much as fuel (or even more!).
 Some people hop from apartment to airbnb to hotel and so on, whilst others pull up at a caravan park each night.
 Going further, Australia has a lot of free or low cost camping options which dramatically reduce your expenses.

 I have seen caravan parks charging $200 a night for a family, and I’ve seen some charging $15.
 Prices vary hugely depending on the location, facilities and greed!
+If you are self sufficient, your options for saving money go up 10 fold.

 You have to eat.
 There’s no escaping this.
 For most people, food costs increase a reasonable amount, especially if you are travelling in remote areas.
 If you are hopping from one major centre to the next you can travel with a similar food bill if you are careful, but most people end up spending more on extras and different food!